 - e. an indication of ethical approval application; - f. documentary evidence of a collaborative agreement with an external funder, identifying ownership of research data and/or Intellectual Property contract (IP); - g.
-An application for the restriction of access to the final published thesis or critical commentary where this is deemed necessary (see also Part 10 Research Governance).
+An application for the restriction of access to the final published thesis or critical commentary, and/or the core research data pertaining to it, where this is deemed necessary (see also Part 10 Research Governance).